Additivemenu/spoonlee1/Udemy/Spring6_SpringBoot3_Hibernate/C2/README.md

-We will cover the two recommended types of injection :
+:bangbang: We will cover the two recommended types of injection :

 + `Constructor Injection`
-  + Use this when you have required dependencies
+  + Use this when you have <u>required dependencies</u>
   + Generally recommended by the spring.io development team as first choice
 + `Setter Injection`
-  + Use this when you have optional dependencies
+  + Use this when you have <u>optional dependencies</u>
   + If dependency is not provided, your app can provide reasonable default logic